Exploring the Many Pathways to Learning

 Teachers Required for Resources Evaluation

-Exploring the Many Pathways to Learning is a resources evaluation project, contracted by the Ministry of Education to the Saskatchewan Professional Development Unit and the Stewart Resources Centre of the Saskatchewan Teachers’ Federation.
+Exploring the Many Pathways to Learning is a resources evaluation project, contracted by the Ministry of Education to the Saskatchewan Teachers’ Federation, supported by the Emma Stewart Resources Centre.
 The goal of the project is to engage teachers in the evaluation of learning resources for use in Saskatchewan classrooms.
 Your participation in this project will support teacher colleagues across the province by providing recommendations of resources in real and virtual formats, vetted by teachers, to support Saskatchewan’s diverse learners.

 Members are required to evaluate resources for renewed curricula.
 All terms are for one year upon appointment with the potential for renewal of an additional term.
 Applicants are encouraged to discuss their application with their employer.